Dre Campbell Farm

 Gardeners have used neem oil for generations as a natural pesticide and fungicide.
 Therefore, you can use it to make a homemade fungicide for powdery mildew.

-To use neem oil against powdery mildew, combine three tablespoons of the oil, one teaspoon of liquid soap, and a gallon of water.
+To use neem oil against powdery mildew, combine 3 tablespoons of neem oil with 1 teaspoon of liquid soap and 1 gallon of water.
 Next, add the mixture to a spray container and spray the leaves.

 Alternatively, you can purchase a ready-to-use neem oil concentrate.
-To avoid leaf burn, use the solution early in the morning or evening.
+To avoid leaf burn, use the solution early in the morning or late in the evening.

 3. Baking Soda

 You can also make a DIY powdery mildew spray using baking soda.
-Combine one tablespoon of baking soda, half a teaspoon of liquid soap, and a gallon of water.
+Combine 1 tablespoon of baking soda, 1/2 teaspoon of liquid soap, and 1 gallon of water.

 Shake well and spray the plant’s leaves.
 You can also apply it to the soil surface around the plants’ bases.

 Use this solution as a preventive measure.
-If the plant is already infected, remove the infected leaves and spray the rest.
+If the plant is already infected, remove the infected leaves and spray the rest of the plant.
 Reapply after a shower of rain.

 4. Improve Air Circulation